-Joëlle and her husband Eric’s ROCCA Stiftung is a vibrant array of more than 150 works collected over the past ten years.
+Joëlle and her husband Eric’s ROCCA Foundation is a vibrant array of more than 150 works collected over the past ten years.
 It seamlessly combines Carmen Herrera and Gregor Hildebrandt with younger emerging artists like Noa Gur.
-The ROCCA Collection is intended to give an incisive slice of contemporary life.
+The ROCCA collection is intended to give an incisive slice of contemporary life.
 “We don’t collect politically, but our collection gives insights into the issues of today’s society.”
-The collection is broken down into five “baskets”—architecture in art, photorealistic painting, contemporary Op Art, identity in photography, art historical archetypes in artistic production—“but we assembled a lot of work and then tried to find out what the categories or paths we found ourselves always following.”
+The collection is broken down into five “baskets”—architecture in art, photorealistic painting, contemporary Op Art, identity in photography, and art historical archetypes in artistic production—“but we assembled a lot of work and then tried to find out what the categories or paths were that we found ourselves always following.”

 Having wanted to be a journalist, Joëlle moved to America where she plunged herself into the art scene, visiting the many galleries and museums around Philadelphia.
 Returning to Germany she worked for Michael Haas Galerie for a few years before becoming an independent curator and consultant.
 Her consultancy company set up with friends called A Private View worked almost exclusively for private collections.
 “Advising is nice, but people in Germany don’t want to pay for advice, it’s different in the US and UK.
 Collectors here phone you up to find out what you have bought after an art fair to decide what they want to buy—free advice!”

-We talk for a moment about Joëlle's husband Eric, a real “Trüffelschwein”.
-They were put together through a mutual friend because of their interest in art.
+We talk for a moment about Joëlle’s husband Eric, a real “Trüffelschwein” (someone with a knack for finding hidden gems).
+They were introduced to each other by a mutual friend because of their interest in art.
 A lobbyist in the financial sector and co-founder of the ROCCA collection, “he is a lawyer, and as you know lawyers always know better, but he has a great eye for art.
 He is a junkie, iPad in hand always looking for something special.”
 I ask if she has ever hated an artwork that her husband has brought home, “Yes, only once, but now thankfully it’s in his office.”